 Hassle and annoyance factor: None really

-Drugs, cigarettes and alcohol: There is normally a lot of boozing at hostels, many have a good drinking/party scene on the right night.
+Local poisons for the body: There is normally a lot of boozing at hostels, many have a good drinking/party scene on the right night.
 Beer, wine plus spirits and cigarettes are excellent value.
-Pot is both widely smoked and available.
+Pot is both widely smoked and available - notably in some [more remote] parts of the country.

-Money: Rand is accepted, ATMs in big cities
+Costs/Money: A little cheaper than South Africa.
+Rand is accepted, ATMs in big cities.

 Tourist factor: 6.5/10

-Drugs, cigarettes and alcohol: Swaziland grass is famous all over South Africa and found quite easily in country, although taking it across the border is not really a bright idea.
+Local poisons for the body: Swaziland grass is famous in South Africa and found quite easily in country, although taking it across the border is not really a bright idea.

-Costs: US$20-30 a day not including activities in Vic Falls or any safari
+Costs: US$25-35 a day not including activities in Vic Falls or any safari.

 Getting around: Good buses connecting major points in the country.
-Trains, apart from the Dar es Salaam connection are perhaps not preferable.
-To move around with speed, Pro-flight is a decent domestic airline, but prices do not included airport taxes and fees you will be hit for as you leave.
+Trains, apart from the Dar es Salaam, connection are perhaps not preferable.
+To move around with speed, Pro-flight is a decent domestic airline, but prices may not included airport taxes and fees you will be hit for as you leave.

 Guide book: Lonely Planet